seantywork/seantywork/README.md

 for everybody ¯\\\_(ツ)_/¯

-And also, repositories that don't start with a hex sequence have some external upstream that I'm not in control of, except for this special repository
+And also, repositories that don't start with a three-digit sequence have some external upstream that I'm not in control of, except for this special repository

 The projects that are pinned down below are the ones most actively engaged with for now.